Cyanoacrylate: Polymerization

-The most common monomer is ethyl 2-cyanoacrylate.
+The most common monomer is ethyl cyanoacrylate.
 Several related esters are known.
 To facilitate easy handling, a cyanoacrylate monomer is frequently formulated with an ingredient such as fumed silica to make it more viscous or gel-like.
-More recently, formulations are available with additives to increase shear strength, creating a more impact resistant bond.
+Formulations are available with additives to increase shear strength, creating a more impact resistant bond.
 Such additives may include rubber, as in Loctite's "Ultra Gel", or others which are not specified.

-In general, the C=C groups rapidly undergo chain-growth polymerisation in the presence of water (specifically hydroxide ions), forming long, strong chains, joining the bonded surfaces together.
-Because the presence of moisture causes the glue to set, exposure to normal levels of humidity in the air causes a thin skin to start to form within seconds, which very greatly slows the reaction; hence, cyanoacrylates are applied as thin coats to ensure that the reaction proceeds rapidly for bonding.
-Cyanoacrylate adhesives have a short shelf life—about one year from manufacture if unopened, and one month once opened.
+In general, the C=C groups rapidly undergo chain-growth polymerization in the presence of water (specifically hydroxide ions), forming long, strong chains, joining the bonded surfaces together.
+Because the presence of moisture causes the glue to set, exposure to normal levels of humidity in the air causes a thin skin to start to form within seconds, which greatly slows the reaction; hence, cyanoacrylates are applied as thin coats to ensure that the reaction proceeds rapidly for bonding.
+Cyanoacrylate adhesives generally have a short shelf life—about one year from manufacture if unopened, and one month once opened, but this can be extended by refrigeration.